staviv/MemeSense/README.md

 ## Kornia Augmentations

-> We applied various image transformations using Kornia, a library that
-> provides differentiable computer vision operations for PyTorch using
-> the GPU.
-These transformations include random cropping, resizing,
-> rotation, horizontal flipping, color jittering, and adding Gaussian
-> noise with small variance.
-The purpose of these augmentations is to
-> increase the diversity of the image data and prevent overfitting<span
+We applied various image transformations using Kornia, a library that provides differentiable computer vision operations for PyTorch using the GPU.
+These transformations include random cropping, resizing, rotation, horizontal flipping, color jittering, and adding Gaussian noise with small variance.
+The purpose of these augmentations is to increase the diversity of the image data and prevent overfitting<span dir="rtl">.</span>
-> dir="rtl">.</span>

 ## Optuna

-> We used Optuna, a library that automates hyperparameter searching to
-> find the best values for hyperparameters such as: learning rate,
-> dropout value for each layer separately, and the parameters of each
-> augmentation we used.
+We used Optuna, a library that automates hyperparameter searching to find the best values for hyperparameters such as: learning rate, dropout value for each layer separately, and the parameters of each augmentation we used.

->
-> We defined the objective function as the validation error (zero – one
-> loss) of the model given a set of hyperparameters and used Optuna to
-> search for the optimal combination using a tree structured Parzen
-> estimator (TPE) algorithm.
+We defined the objective function as the validation error (zero – one loss) of the model given a set of hyperparameters and used Optuna to search for the optimal combination using a tree structured Parzen estimator (TPE) algorithm.

->
-> We used Optuna’s pruning feature to speed up the optimization process.
+We used Optuna’s pruning feature to speed up the optimization process.
-> Pruning allows the study object to stop unpromising trials based on
-> the validation error reported every epoch.
-This resulted in a
-> significant reduction in the computation time.
+Pruning allows the study object to stop unpromising trials based on the validation error reported every epoch.
+This resulted in a significant reduction in the computation time.

 ## Trial and error with a variety of pretrained models (Transfer Learning)

-> We experimented with different architectures and pretrained models for
-> both image and text feature extraction.
-For example, we tried using
-> BERT, RoBERTa, DistilBERT, and CLIPtext for text embedding, and we
-> tried using Resnet152, DenseNet121, EfficientNet ‘b5’, and CLIPvision
-> for image embedding.
-We compared their performance on the validation
-> set and selected the best one, CLIP.
+We experimented with different architectures and pretrained models for both image and text feature extraction.
+For example, we tried using BERT, RoBERTa, DistilBERT, and CLIPtext for text embedding, and we tried using Resnet152, DenseNet121, EfficientNet ‘b5’, and CLIPvision for image embedding.
+We compared their performance on the validation set and selected the best one, CLIP.

 ## CLIP (Contrastive Language–Image Pre-training)

-> The CLIP model from OpenAI contains a text embedding model and an
-> image embedding model.
-CLIP pre-trained on a large-scale dataset of
-> images and captions together, so it has an understanding of both texts
+The CLIP model from OpenAI contains a text embedding model and an image embedding model.
+CLIP pre-trained on a large-scale dataset of images and captions together, so it has an understanding of both texts and images.
-> and images.
 Each embedding model outputs a 512-dimensional vector.

 ## OCR

-> Our model architecture is useless when we don’t get our meme separated
-> to its image and text parts.
-Moreover, in real life, we can’t expect
-> our memes to come in this way due to the massive number of memes.
+Our model architecture is useless when we don’t get our meme separated into its image and text parts.
+Moreover, in real life, we can’t expect our memes to come in this way due to the massive number of memes.

->
-> As a result, we investigated OCR (Optical Character Recognition)
-> models in order to extract the text from the memes.
-We focused only on
-> pretrained models and found 3 models to test with:
+As a result, we investigated OCR (Optical Character Recognition) models in order to extract the text from the memes.
+We focused only on pretrained models and found 3 models to test with:

 -   Pytesseract